Would you like to see what we have written on a subject? Use the search below.

 Jesus Is Savior

-Christians say it often, but the world wonders Jesus is Savior from what?
+Christians say it often, but the world wonders what Jesus saves us from.
 Why do we need a Savior?
 Life often seems to move along naturally.
 We live, we work, we play, we die.
-Hopefully we have a reasonably happy life, what is the purpose or need of a savior?
+Hopefully, we have a reasonably happy life.
+What is the purpose or need of a saviour?
 The answer to that lies in the nature of God and of reality.

 God is absolutely perfect.
 There is not one imperfection or flaw in His Being, Character, or anything about Him.
-Since He is perfect, He can only do perfection.
+Since He is perfect, He can only do what is perfect.
 He cannot make or do anything that is less than perfect.

 Rebellion And Results

 Rebellion or disobedience is sin.
 Sin is opposing God.
 It is impossible for us who live in a sin-infected world and whose very bodies are saturated with sin to imagine how horrifying sin is to the pure and sinless God.
 Think of our lives as a battered, dented VW bug.
-If someone put a small scratch on it we probably wouldn't notice or care.
-Think of God like a brand new $450,000 Lamborghini.
-One small scratch glares out and you do care!
+If someone put a small scratch on it, we probably wouldn't notice or care.
+Think of God as a brand-new $450,000 Lamborghini.
+One small scratch glares out, and you do care!

 How is God going to act?
-His chief angel - now called Satan - along with other angels introduced sin into the spiritual creation.
+His chief angel - now called Satan - along with other angels, introduced sin into the spiritual creation.
 God is perfect and therefore is perfect justice.
 Rebellion must have a perfect punishment.
-Because God is Eternal, He only creates things which last forever.
+Because God is Eternal, He creates only things that last forever.
 What this means is that God cannot simply blast Satan and his angels - now called demons - out of existence.
-Therefore God created not only a "holding cell" but also a dungeon of perfect punishment for them called Hell.
+Therefore, God created not only a "holding cell" but also a dungeon of perfect punishment for them called Hell.

 Adam Joins Satan

-What does this have to do with the fact the Jesus is Savior for mankind?
+What does this have to do with the fact that Jesus is Savior for mankind?
 Satan and his demons were not placed in Hell immediately.
-They will receive their final judgment and sentence at the end of time when all God's creation - spiritual and physical - is judged.
-So hating God but unable to defeat Him in the spiritual realm, Satan decided to destroy God's loved physical creation especially His human creation.
+They will receive their final judgment and sentence at the end of time when all of God's creation - spiritual and physical - is judged.
+So hating God but unable to defeat Him in the spiritual realm, Satan decided to destroy God's loved physical creation, especially His human creation.
 However, Satan had no power over the physical realm - that was man's domain.
-The only way Satan could gain any power over the physical creation was to get their representative - a man called Adam - to voluntarily join him in his rebellion against God.
+The only way Satan could gain any power over the physical creation was to get their representative - a man called Adam - to join him in his rebellion against God voluntarily.

-This was tricky for Satan because Adam was perfect, in a perfect environment, and in perfect relationship with God.
-To complicate matters more, God had only told Adam not to do one thing so there was only one thing that Adam could do that would be an act of rebellion and disobedience.
+This was tricky for Satan because Adam was perfect, in a perfect environment, and in a perfect relationship with God.
+To complicate matters further, God had only told Adam not to do one thing, so there was only one thing that Adam could do that would be an act of rebellion and disobedience.
 Satan decided to attack Adam indirectly.
 He tricked Adam's wife, Eve, into disobedience.
-When Eve sinned she joined Satan's rebellion for herself.
-Adam was then faced with a choice would he remain faithful to God and lose Eve or would he follow Eve into rebellion?
+When Eve sinned, she joined Satan's rebellion for herself.
+Adam was then faced with a choice: would he remain faithful to God and lose Eve, or would he follow Eve into rebellion?
 As the representative of the human race, whatever decision he made would be passed on to every human being ever to be conceived.

-Satan thought when he got Adam to join his rebellion that God's human creation would face the same dark destiny that he and his demons were going to face.
-He neglected the fact that God set up His physical creation on a different principle than His spiritual creation.
-For the angels they had a one-time decision to make: To rebel or not.
-Each one made the decision for themselves and once it was make they were forever locked into it.
-With His human creation God worked with the principle of representation.
-Adam represented the entire human race, his decision would affect them all.
-What this meant, though, is that it was possible for another representative to come to change Adam's decision.
+Satan thought that when he got Adam to join his rebellion, God's human creation would face the same dark destiny that he and his demons were going to face.
+He neglected the fact that God established His physical creation on a different principle from His spiritual creation.
+For the angels, they had a one-time decision to make: To rebel or not.
+Each one made the decision for themselves and once it was made, they were forever locked into it.
+With His human creation, God worked with the principle of representation.
+Adam represented the entire human race; his decision would affect them all.
+What this meant, though, was that another representative could come to change Adam's decision.

 New Hope: